 Important notes on adjusting task scope and assignees

-• Assignee access requirements — contributors can only be assigned to a task if they have at least reference language access rights to the task's source language and contributable language access rights to the task's target language.
+Assignee access requirements — contributors can only be assigned to a task if they have at least read language access right to the task's source language and edit language access right to the task's target language.

-• Non-admins and CTS — if you're adding contributors with non-admin access rights, and they need to assign custom translation statuses to the assigned items, make sure to enable Restrict assignees to custom translation statuses in the advanced task settings.
+Non-admins and CTS — if you're adding contributors without the "Change custom status" permission, and they need to assign custom translation statuses to the assigned items, make sure to enable Restrict assignees to custom translation statuses in the advanced task settings.

 Chained tasks